wds4/pretty-good/appDescriptions/curatedLists/v021Overview/singleListDetails.md

 # Nostr Clients

-When a new list is created, it is stored in nostr as shown below.
+When a new list is created, it is stored in nostr as a kind 9901 event as shown below.

 ### General info about the list of Nostr Clients